Squadrick/squadrick.github.io/menu/feed.md

 ---

+### 28th November 2020, 03:35 AM

+I was coding something in C++ and required sum types, and reached for the evergreen `std::variant` and life was great.
+Until I realized C++ doesn't have type-based pattern matching (_à la_ [Go's Type Switch](https://tour.golang.org/methods/16)), but after a little digging I discovered `std::visit`.

+What should've been a simple piece of code ending up being monstrous boilerplate, so I figured I was doing something wrong.
+A quick google search for `std::visit usage` landed me in [this](https://bitbashing.io/std-visit.html) blog aptly titled:

+> std::visit is everything wrong with modern C++

+I strongly agree with the author.
+It is ridicously complex, and the addition of `make_visitor` as part of the standard would've been great.
+To be perfectly fair, I really don't understand their implementation that uses recursive overload.
+For now, I'm going with the `constexpr if` solution.

+I have half a mind to just roll my own `union` and `enum` based sum type.
+But experience has taught me that rolling my own alternative to a thing that exists in the C++ standard is good way to burn coding time.

+This aversion to writing code from scratch, and reusing clunky existing solutions is a sign that I'm on the road to become a Software Developer™.

+---

 ### 24th October 2020, 02:50 AM

 I have such a tough time wrapping my head around the whole Kubernetes, Docker,